n-ronn/nronn/doc-src/Developer-Guide.md

-# Ronn-NG Developer's Guide
+# nRonn Developer's Guide

 ## Release checklist

 * Update the version in files
-  * ronn-ng.gemspec (update the release date, too)
+  * nronn.gemspec (update the release date, too)
   * `lib/ronn.rb`
 * Update `CHANGES` with the release date
 * Regenerate the man pages with `bundle exec rake man`